rapid7/javascript-style-guide/README.md

       // ...stuff...
     }

-    // bad - potentially confusing since 0 is often a valid id. if (id) {
+    // bad - potentially confusing since 0 map be a valid id. if (id) {
       // ...stuff...
     }